 The client was working with an inventory of over 300 applications.
 However, there was no clear mapping between a business function and the technology applications that supported it.
 Even the technology spending for each business function was not known.
 This had led to a complete lack of clarity on Total Cost of Ownership (TCO) for these applications.

 Each business unit wanted better data availability and lower cost of maintaining IT infrastructure.
-But in the absence of application rationalization, which helps to reduce application diversity, the client found itself dealing with rising costs of supporting diverse, disparate and even obsolete applications.
+But in the absence of IT application rationalization, which helps to reduce application diversity, the client found itself dealing with rising costs of supporting diverse, disparate and even obsolete applications.
 In addition, application data management became a burdensome task.

 The client clearly needed to make some strategic decisions about its inventory - which applications were worth enhancing, which needed to be decommissioned and which ones should be put on life-support.
 Unfortunately, this decision making was hampered by the lack of clear and quantifiable financial information.
-To rectify this situation, the client decided to partner with Infosys on an application rationalization exercise that would help it align its application portfolio to its strategic IT objectives.
+To rectify this situation, the client decided to partner with Infosys on an IT application rationalization exercise that would help it align its application portfolio to its strategic IT objectives.

 - One of the primary challenges the Infosys team faced was to obtain existing TCO data, including information on maintenance and infrastructure allocations.
 The team needed this data to build business case for decommissioning

 - To support the necessary decision making process, the team needed key details on application characteristics, functionality etc.

 - The team had to get most of its information via interviews with application owners.
 This was a painstaking and time-consuming process and involved a lot of data cleansing, consolidation and an analysis of Infosys' role